davidwdraper/EFFV2/backend/docs/adr/adr0080-service-runtime.md

 ## Test-Runner Implications

 The test-runner:

-- Builds a SvcSandbox targeting the *service under test*
+- Builds a SvcRuntime targeting the _service under test_
 - Scopes it to the pipeline being executed
 - Executes handlers exactly as runtime would

 This allows:

 - Real DB + real S2S tests (when allowed by flags)
 - Deterministic, faithful pipeline execution
 - Elimination of test-only masking logic

 ## Special Cases

-Two services diverge only in **sandbox construction**, not interface:
+Two services diverge only in **runtime construction**, not interface:

 - `env-service`
 - `svcconfig`

-They use specialized sandbox builders but expose the same SvcSandbox contract to controllers and handlers.
+They use specialized runtime builders but expose the same SvcRuntime contract to controllers and handlers.

 ## Consequences

 ### Positive

 - Single source of truth for service configuration
 - Deterministic, faithful handler testing
 - Strict separation of concerns